dice-cyfronet/atmosphere/doc/api/http_mappings.md

 ## List http mappings

 Get a list of http mappings.
 A regular user is allowed to see only http mappings related to their own appliances.
-Administrator is able to see all http mappings by adding flag `all` set to `true`.
+Administrator is able to see all http mappings by adding query parameter `all` set to `true`.

 ```
 GET /http_mappings